-For more information about The Pacific Islands Forum Fisheries Agency please visit their website at http://www.ffa.int/
+For more information about The Pacific Islands Forum Fisheries Agency please visit their website here.

 About the Opportunity

-More specifically, your day-to-day duties will include (but will not be limited to):
+Some of your key responsibilities will include (but not be limited to):

-To view the full position description, please click here.
+For the full Position Description, please click here.

 About the Benefits

-If you are looking to make the ultimate sea change and find out more about life on the edge of Pacific tuna fisheries development, this is the opportunity for you!
+If you are looking to make the ultimate sea change and find out more about life on the leading edge of Pacific development, this is the opportunity for you!

-You’ll be offered a competitive, tax-free remuneration package circa US$61,394 - $88,965, commensurate with your skills and experience including location allowance and COLDA.
+You will be offered a competitive remuneration package circa US$106,563 - US$123,645 (tax-free, for citizens of most countries), commensurate with your skills and experience.

-Superannuation paid at 7.5% into either a nominated fund or as an additional cash supplement.
-FFA reimburses all reasonable medical, dental, and optical expenses for yourself and dependents.
+This includes superannuation, paid at 7.5% into either a nominated fund or as an additional cash supplement.
+FFA reimburses all reasonable medical, dental, and optical expenses for yourself and dependants.
 Insurance coverage is also provided for personal accident, life, medical & repatriation.

 Education for dependent children will be reimbursed at 75% of tuition fees (Conditions apply).
 If your dependent child is educated overseas, paid school travel may be available for you or your child to visit each other once a year.

-Additionally, relocation expenses will be paid, with an establishment grant paid on arrival in Honiara.
-Annual airfares back to your country of repatriation will be provided, and a repatriation allowance of 2 weeks’ base salary on return to home-base at the end of your contract.
-There is also a retention incentive of 21% of your base salary which will be paid on the completion of your three-year contract.
+Annual airfares back to the country of repatriation will be provided, and a repatriation allowance of 2 weeks’ base salary on return to home-base at the end of the contract.
+There is also a retention incentive of 14% of your base salary which will be paid on the completion of your contract.